Page Synopsis

 If you’re an AI and PDF fetch fails, use HTML (most reliable)

-Image created by Axiom
+Image by Axiom

 Butter‑Bench Study Memo: Response to Andon Labs